Avinash-jetwani/GlassshopWebApp/docs/phases/phase1-initial-setup.md

 docker run hello-world
 ```

-## ✅ Phase 1 Completion Checklist
+## ✅ Phase 1 Completion Checklist - ALL COMPLETED ✅

-Before moving to Phase 2, ensure:
+**Status**: PHASE 1 COMPLETE - Ready for Phase 2

-- [ ] Git repository initialized and connected to GitHub
+- [x] Git repository initialized and connected to GitHub ✅
-- [ ] Python 3.11+ installed and working
+- [x] Python 3.11+ installed and working (3.13.5 verified) ✅
-- [ ] Node.js installed and working
+- [x] Node.js installed and working (v22.17.1 verified) ✅
-- [ ] PostgreSQL installed with databases created
+- [x] AWS RDS PostgreSQL databases created and tested ✅
-- [ ] VS Code installed with extensions
+- [x] Cursor IDE configured with extensions and Claude 3.5 Sonnet ✅
-- [ ] Environment variables file created
+- [x] Environment variables file created with all credentials ✅
-- [ ] All tools verified and working
+- [x] All tools verified and working ✅

+**Note**: PostgreSQL driver (psycopg2) is intentionally NOT installed yet.
+It will be installed automatically with Django dependencies in Phase 2.
+This is the correct approach.

 ## 🚨 Common Issues & Solutions